What is Power Query?

 2. Combining Tables

-When additions to the same source data have to be imported at regular time intervals, say, every week or month, it becomes difficult to manually ensure correct replication of data.
+When additions to the same source data have to be imported at regular time intervals, say, every week or month, it becomes difficult to manually ensure the correct replication of data.

 In the example above, if a single report needs to be made on the amount of revenue earned by each salesperson over one year, data from each month should be added to that from the previous months, and figures need to be correctly added up.
 It becomes very difficult to accomplish manually if there are many employees in the company.